Narigal

 Narigal is a 2022 Malaysian Tamil-language crime thriller film directed by RMS SaraR.
 The film tells the story of a man who has to investigate and hunt down a cybercrime syndicate who is extorting money from female victims and uploading videos of them.

 Synopsis

 Distraught by his daughter's nude photos being distributed on the internet without consent, the father along with some family members commit suicide.
 Determined to uncover the cause of the suicide, a man investigates and discovers that an online cybercrime syndicate is actively extorting money from female victims and uploading obscene videos.
-Now he has to track down the suspects of syndicate, how will the story goes?
+How he tracks down the suspects of syndicate forms the rest of the story.